 If a student already has an IEP but is not making progress or there are new needs, refer to this sample letter Requesting a Reevaluation of a Student with an IEP.

 Can the school deny an evaluation request?

 If the school refuses to evaluate, you have to be notified in writing.
 After receiving Notice, parents have the option to dispute the decision via a State Complaint.

 How long is an evaluation supposed to take?

 The school wants to look at existing information.
 What does this mean?

-A Review of Existing Evaluation Data (REED) is the process of looking at what information is already available (stuff like: developmental history, discipline records, report cards, standard state and district testing) and determining what additional data is needed before making a decision.
+A Review of Existing Evaluation Data (REED) is the process of looking at what information is already available (this includes things like developmental history, discipline records, report cards, standard state and district testing) and determining what additional data is needed before making a decision.